Suprachiasmatic nucleus: Electrophysiology

-Many SCN neurons are sensitive to light stimulation via the retina, and sustainedly firing action potentials during a light pulse (~30 seconds) in rodents.
+Many SCN neurons are sensitive to light stimulation via the retina.
 The photic response is likely linked to effects of light on circadian rhythms.
-In addition, focal application of melatonin can decrease firing activity of these neurons, suggesting that melatonin receptors present in the SCN mediate phase-shifting effects through the SCN.
+In addition, application of melatonin in live rats and isolated SCN cells can decrease the firing rate of these neurons.
+Variances in light input due to jet lag, seasonal changes, and constant light conditions all change the firing rhythm in SCN neurons demonstrating the relationship between light and SCN neuronal functioning.